Security & Privacy

 CSRF Protection

-• CSRF tokens on all state-changing operations
+• CSRF tokens on all state-changing operations (csfr tokens are generated per session and validated on the server for POST requests)

-• SameSite cookie attributes
+• SameSite cookie attributes to prevent cross-site requests

-• Origin validation
+• Origin validation for sensitive actions

 Rate Limiting